socketio/socket.io-website/docs/categories/01-Documentation/connection-state-recovery.md

 slug: /connection-state-recovery
 ---

-Connection state recovery is a feature which allows to restore the state of a client after a temporary disconnection, including any missed packets.
+Connection state recovery is a feature which allows restoring a client's state after a temporary disconnection (including any missed packets).

 ## Disclaimer